From Munich to Kyoto, Champlain Students Interned Around the World This Summer

 “The Career Collaborative Office at Champlain works very hard to provide engaged students with unique opportunities that help propel them in their desired fields,” says Nicholas Turner ‘20, who is double majoring in Computer & Digital Forensics and Computer Networking & Cybersecurity, with a specialization in Ethical Hacking.
 This summer, he worked as a Cybersecurity Analyst in Munich.

 Computer & Digital Forensics major Denzel Nadim ‘20, an international student from Ghana, echoed Nicholas: “Champlain College is unique in that it promotes global awareness through its international relations courses, its study-abroad program, and its program for international students.
 This makes students curious about exploring other countries, as well as gaining global competence.
-It is a core of the education at Champlain.”
+It is a core part of the education at Champlain.”

 By inserting themselves into the global workforce, students stretch from their comfort zones and “break out of their shells,” as Charlotte puts it.
 The skills and maturity they gain are starkly evident when they return to our Burlington, Vermont campus says Wiley: “They’re increasingly independent and focused on their work.”